amplication/docs/docs/premium-features/custom-types-and-actions.md

 #### Choosing Types

 1. In the "Types" section, select the input and output types for your Action:
-   - For the Input Type, choose the type of the property from the dropdown (e.g., "String", "Number", "Boolean", "Date", "JSON", "DTO", "Enum").
+   - For the Input Type, choose the type of the property from the dropdown (You can filter by Primitives, DTOs, or Enums.
+You can also search for any available type).
-   - If you choose "DTO", click "Select..." to pick an existing DTO or create a new one.
    - Repeat the same steps for the Output Type.
 2. If needed, you can change the Input Type or Output Type to an array by toggling the "Array" switch.